UBC-ORCA/cva5pr/README.md

 # Taiga Project

-Top-level system wrapper for the Taiga Processor.
+Top-level system wrapper for the CVA5 Processor.

 ### Important